haukex/merge-insertion.js/README.md

 `Promise`\<`T`[]\>

-A shallow copy of the array sorted in ascending order.
+A Promise resolving to a shallow copy of the array sorted in ascending order.

 Author, Copyright and License
 -----------------------------